arshEEE/Algo_Wars--Online-Judge-and-Compiler/README.md

    ```

    The frontend should now be running at `http://localhost:5173`.
-   The frontend should now be running at `http://localhost:5000`.
+   The backend should now be running at `http://localhost:5000`.